learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-3. In regards to functions, what is the difference between an argument and a parameter?
+3. What is an index?
+What is the difference between index and value?

   Your answer: